openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Signature Generation

-To sign a message `M` with ML-DSA+ECDSA the following sequence of operations has to be performed:
+To sign a message `M` with ML-DSA + ECDSA the following sequence of operations has to be performed:

  1. Generate `dataDigest` according to {{?RFC9580}}, Section 5.2.4